mojtaba-jahanshahi/pineapple/README.md

 # Pineapple

-A configuration server used in micro services environment.
+Configuration server for use in micro services environment based on gRPC.

 ## Building the project
 ```